Guide: How to Shape Story in A Children’s Book Adventure

 There are many kinds of picture books, but if you want to tell a good adventure story, here is an approach I find works well.

 My children are my muse.
-I listen to the way they interpret the world and watch the way they play make believe to get an insight into how they engage their imagination and connect it to the world around them.
+I listen to the way they interpret the world and watch the way they play make believe.
+It provides an invaluable insight into how they engage with their imaginations and connect it to the world around them.
 And then I keep that front-of-mind when I begin to write my books.
 The premise for my main series, The Wild Imagination of Willy Nilly, is built on this very observation.
+The main character, Willy, is a personification of my son’s imagination.
 I thought I would share with you how I came to my conclusion on the way children interact with their imagination, and how I’ve applied that to my stories.

 How Does a Child’s Imagination Work?